Skip to main content

 How it works

 1. You generate a unique key and include it in the Idempotency-Key header.
-This can be a technical identifier like a UUID, or a business identifier such as an external customer ID or an order reference (e.g., order-12345).

 2. The API processes the request and stores the response associated with that key.